Lmucil/Radiata_B/README.md

 A simple chatbot specialized for an anime, Lycoris Recoil.

 # Current condition
 still working on main Python file, basic structure of chatbot is already constructed, I am just putting data to be trained.
+The file is not uploaded yet.

 # Requirements
 Python 3.7